-- Don’t assume pleas for help on social media or crowdfunding sites such as GoFundMe are legitimate, especially in the wake of disasters.
+- Don’t assume pleas for help on social media or on crowdfunding sites such as GoFundMe are legitimate, especially in the wake of disasters.
 The FTC warns that fraudsters use real victims’ stories and pictures to con people.

 - The Internal Revenue Service maintains an online database where you can check whether an organization is a registered charity and if your donation will be tax-deductible.

 - You can report suspected charity frauds to the Federal Trade Commission and the government agency in your state that regulates charities.